davidfstein/v2p/README.md

 V2P relies on a large set of features to derive its predictions.
 These features are collected from Ensembl's VEP and other sources.
 In total, downloading the feature data requires ~564GB of free disk space.
 ```
+cd v2p
+# These should be placed in the V2P repository directory
 wget -O ${V2P_DIR}/.vep "link to vep data"
 wget -O ${V2P_DIR}/hpo.db "link to hpo db"

 # This can be place anywhere on your system.
 You must provide the path to this data
 # when running V2P
 wget "link to cadd dbs"